AshimPoudelnpl/Agan_sewa-Connecting_Homes_with_Trusted_Helpers/README.md

-# Agan Sewa - Branch Management System
+# Agan Sewa - Service Management System

 A full-stack web application for managing branches, services, staff, inquiries, reviews, and gallery for a multi-branch organization.
 The system supports role-based access control with Admin, Manager, and Staff roles.